Pre-exposure prophylaxis (PrEP) is the pre-emptive use of oral antiretroviral therapy in HIV negative people to reduce the risk of HIV infection.

 PrEP Monitoring and Evaluation Framework

-1. SHP communicates application approval to service.
-The agreement is signed and returned.
+1. GP submits completed PrEP application form to SHP.
+SHP communicates application approval and a service agreement is provided, signed and returned.